ryanjlittle/TPE_Sanitization/readme.md

 # Facial Sanitization for TPE

-### Perturbation and Reverse Perturbation
-The perturbation and reverse perturbation functions are in perturb.m and reverse_perturbation.m respectively.
-To perform the encryption and decryption, both functions call openssl from the command line.
-Thus, openssl must be installed and added to your path.

-The length of the padded metadata is hardcoded in the perturb function, and is currently set to 10% of the image size.
-This can be changed on line 93 of perturb.m (reverse_perturbation.m shouldn't need to be modified).

-Usage (in MATLAB):
+## Sanitization and Restoration
+Sanitization and restoration are done with the Matlab functions `perturb.m` and `reverse_perturbation.m` respectively.
+They require a source and target image as input.
+For face sanitization, the source image should be the unaltered image, and the target image should be a modified version of the source image with the faces swapped with dataset faces.
+This target image can be produced with the python script in this repo.

+Example of sanitization (run in Matlab):
 ```
 target = imread(<target image location>);
 source = imread(<source image location>);